Skip to main content

 Who We Are

 We are physicians, nurses, educators and public health professionals interested in facilitating meaningful collaboration with participating hospitals to improve everyday pediatric readiness.
-For just over two years we have been working with one Southwest Washington and sixteen Oregon hospitals on a national pediatric readiness project.
-Now that the national project has concluded, we would like to invite all Oregon and Southwest Washington hospitals to join us in the next phase of the PRP at the level that best meets their individual needs.
+From 2018-20 we worked with one Southwest Washington and sixteen Oregon hospitals on a national Pediatric Readiness Quality Collaborative.
+With the conclusion of the national project we created the PRP and invited all Oregon and Southwest Washington hospitals to participate at the level that best meets their individual needs.

 How We Serve